 Employer Compliance Checklist

-- Train HR and legal teams on DOL final rule criteria
+• Train HR and legal teams on current DOL classification criteria

 Employers are also encouraged to document the rationale for each classification decision in case of future review.